 Adjustable footrest system

-includes the adjustable footrest system made of milled,
+the adjustable footrest system made of milled, high-strength

-to adjust the height of the footrests and to move
+height of the footrests and to move them forwards

-them forwards or backwards.
-The stepped setting positioning
+or backwards.
+The stepped setting positioning of the

-of the footrests make sure that identical adjustment
+footrests make sure that identical adjustment is possible

-is possible on both sides.
-At the same time, the fully
+on both sides.
+At the same time, the fully adjustable

-aluminium is ideally positioned and can be adjusted
+ideally positioned and can be adjusted by changing

-by changing the offset.
-The Magura radial manual controls
+the offset.
+The Magura radial manual controls allow

-elements.
-The latter has a noticeably slimmer construction
+The latter has a noticeably slimmer construction than

 halogen twin headlamps with free-formed surface reflectors.